hydra.asutexas.edu

 Dithering and Tiling VIRUS observations

 By default, VIRUS observations are taken in a 3-point dither pattern, moving approximately ~1.5" between each position.
+See the top of this page for an important warning about dithering!
 This dithering fills in the gaps between fibers in each IFU, but does not fill in the gaps between IFUs.
 If you want complete sky coverage, you must tile multiple dithered observations together to fill in the gaps between IFUs.

 The most current and simplest approach to tiling VIRUS observations is explained in more detail here, using X & Y offsets (focal plane coordinates).
 The following notes describe a more manual and detailed approach to VIRUS tiling, which may be appropriate for advanced users.